Author: Jonathan Bruderlein, Co-founder of Farm Fresh

 Food can feed the body, but farming can feed the soul and the mind in a time when we’re increasingly living a digital existence.
 People love that they can stop by our farm and see the land where their vegetables came from.
 At the end of September, we invited the public to our carrot harvest party, where we all got together to harvest carrots — with live music and a food truck.

-In August, we held wellness month, where we hosted a variety of activities throughout each week of the month, including a sourdough pizza workshop, free yoga, canning demonstrations and a wild foraging workshop.
+In August, we held a wellness month in which we hosted a variety of activities throughout each week of the month, including a sourdough pizza workshop, free yoga, canning demonstrations and a wild foraging workshop.

 A little bit of old and a little bit of new